hitzhangjie/golang-debugger-book/book.zh/9-develop-sym-debugger/1-架构设计/3-Service层设计.md

 	GetBreakpointByName(name string) (*api.Breakpoint, error)
 	// CreateBreakpoint creates a new breakpoint.
 	CreateBreakpoint(*api.Breakpoint) (*api.Breakpoint, error)
+	// CreateBreakpointWithExpr creates a new breakpoint and sets an expression to restore it after it is disabled.
+	CreateBreakpointWithExpr(*api.Breakpoint, string, [][2]string, bool) (*api.Breakpoint, error)
 	// CreateWatchpoint creates a new watchpoint.
 	CreateWatchpoint(api.EvalScope, string, api.WatchType) (*api.Breakpoint, error)
 	// ListBreakpoints gets all breakpoints.